hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 Checking the altitude in [Finnish Lapland][1] with the Ambit3.

-**Update (20.10.2015):** Suunto has released the Suunto Traverse GPS watch.
-[Here][2] you can read what's different to the Ambit3.

-**Update (22.01.2016):** Suunto has released the Suunto Ambit3 Vertical watch.
-It’s similar like the Traverse but with an additional graph which displays your ascent / descent.

-**Update (19.04.2016):** Suunto has released the <a href="http://www.suunto.com/Products/sports-watches/Suunto-Traverse-Alpha/Suunto-Traverse-Alpha-Foliage/">Traverse Alpha</a> which adds features for hunting and fishing to the regular Traverse.
-It's also a bit more expensive than the regular Traverse.

 ## Connectivity
 The Suunto Ambit 3 allows you to connect the watch with a tablet or smartphone via Bluetooth as well as synchronising pictures on your smartphone with data from the Suunto Ambit3.
 So no USB cable needed anymore to transfer data which should also increase the lifespan of the battery.